javers/javers.github.io/documentation/configuration/index.md

 - `MongoStoredEntity` class as `Entity`, since `@Id` and `@Entity` annotations are scanned (JaVers only cares about the annotation class name, not package name).
-- `ObjectId` class as `Value`, since it's the type of the Id-property and it's not Primitive.
+- `ObjectId` class as `Value`, since it’s the type of the Id-property and it’s not Primitive.

 So far so good.
 This mapping is OK for calculating diffs.
 Nevertheless, if you plan to use `JaversRepository`,